Evolution is True and Christianity, and All Religions, Are Not

 Bottom line - morality evolved in humans and then we refined it culturally.
 We have the evidence.
 It was not imparted into us by a divine being.
 The theist moral argument is dead, again another religious assertion killed by science.
 I assert that some moral standards are provisionally absolute, imparted by evolution over millions of years.
 They are so set in our DNA that they will probably never be changed.
 Many more morals are subjective and we’ve come up with secular societies that far exceed what God dictates in the Bible.
 Bradly notes that God is not the source of morality; indeed the scriptures prove that.
 There are at least 15 alleged offenses demanding the death penalty in the Bible.
 Some include being a rebellious son, worshiping other Gods, cursing one’s parents, being a woman who can’t prove her virginity before marriage (the hymen is highly variable and some women have little), being a homosexual and being a blasphemer.
 Secular moral standards far exceed anything religions claim. https://infidels.org/library/modern/raymond-bradley-source/

-This is just another example of how evolution affects about everything in our lives.
+Morality and Ethics are just additional examples of how evolution affects about everything in our lives.
 Understanding of psychology must include evolution as the study of ethology demonstrates that how we behave usually has evolutionary roots.
 As Pinker has noted, in Medieval times people roasted cats for fun.
 What changed?
 Our moral arc was bent by Enlightenment values, not from scriptures.

 Certainly our present laws in the best of our secular democracies have far exceeded the Abrahamic religious morality.
 It doesn’t matter if Christians are “no longer under the “Law”.
 These represent past moral edicts by the same supposedly loving and all wise God.
 His “standards” were tamed by modernity and Enlightenment principles.
 We can only hope Islam, 600 years behind Christianity, suffers the same fate.
 The morality of secular humanism exceeds that of the religious.
 In what ways and how?
 Zuckerman explains in this short 2022 article.
 Atheism is neither a worldview nor a religion.
 Is is simply a provisional conclusion drawn from observations of reality and the failure of theism to provide any real evidence for its assertions.
 See my discussion of atheism on this site.